"Magnets only do what they need to do for the purposes of the plot. That's what X-Men taught me.

 - Metroid Prime claims the Spider Ball works via magnetism, yet neither the ball nor the tracks seem to attract anything but each other.

-- And played with in the NES version of Mission: Impossible.
+- Played with in the NES version of Mission Impossible (1990).
 One room is just filled with these, and they affect ONLY weapons.
 Those lead-core bullets and wooden boomerangs get pulled off-track and into them, which is obviously a pain (or a perverse joy, if you like watching enemy bullets never get farther than two pixels from their guns).
 Weirdly, while it affects outgoing boomerangs, returning boomerangs fly straight and true.

 - In Ōkamiden, Chibiterasu gains a magnetism power that works exclusively on objects with a U-shaped symbol on them.